 And I believe in a promised land!”

 For his next musical foray, Bruce Springsteen decided to remind his Boston audience that we were not only his captives – but his lovers for the evening.
-Accordingly, he and the E Street Band broke into one of my favorite numbers on Darkness on the Edge, “Prove it All Night.”
+Accordingly, he and the E Street Band broke into one of my favorite songs on Darkness on the Edge, “Prove it All Night.”
 The number was launched with a flamboyant riff from pianist Roy Bittan, and then Springsteen took over for a stellar guitar solo that lasted three minutes of unadulterated brilliance.
 He and the band then broke into the recognizable opening refrain, and the song literally took off from there.
 Not only did he then prove it musically, but his gymnastics throughout the number turned out to be utterly jaw-dropping.

 “Goddamn!” shouted one fan in front of me when Bruce sprint across the stage jumped five feet up onto one of the large speakers, began serenading us from there, jumped down, took 10 steps at a full run, and then slid across the stage on his knees while still playing the lead guitar.
 I remember thinking at the time that Bruce Springsteen was a musical centerfielder, and, like Willie Mays, he could get to every ball hit his way.